Spectroscopic Signatures for the Dark Bose-Einstein Condensation of Spatially Indirect Excitons

-As illustrated in Figure 1, we probe spatially indirect excitons in a GaAs/AlGaAs double quantum well (DQW).
-Indirect excitons form in such heterostructures by applying an electric field perpendicular to the quantum wells.
-In our experiments, this is achieved by biasing two independent and semi-transparent metallic electrodes deposited on the surface of a field-effect device embedding the DQW (Fig. 1.a, see also \cite{Beian_2015} for details).
-This ensures that minimum energy levels for electrons and holes lie in distinct quantum wells (Fig. 1.c).
-In the following experiments, negative biases are applied to the two electrodes, with a larger one onto the central (trap) electrode compared to the outer (guard) electrode.
-As a result, we create a $\sim$10 $\mu$m wide trap of $\sim$5 meV depth (Fig. 1.b), indirect excitons being attracted towards the regions where the electric field is the strongest \cite{Schinner_2013,High_2009}.
+As illustrated in Figure 1, we probe long-lived spatially indirect excitons \cite{Lozovik} confined in a GaAs/AlGaAs double quantum well (DQW) identical to the one probed in Ref. \cite{Anankine_2016}.
+The bilayer is embedded in a field-effect device, and indirect excitons are engineered by applying an electric field perpendicular to the quantum wells.
+This is achieved by biasing two independent and semi-transparent metallic electrodes deposited on the surface of the structure (Fig. 1.a).
+Minimum energy levels for electrons and holes then lie in distinct layers (Fig. 1.c), indirect excitons resulting from the Coulomb attraction between distant carriers.
+In the following experiments, we apply a larger potential onto the central (trap) electrode and thus create a $\sim$10 $\mu$m wide trap, indirect excitons being attracted towards the regions where the electric field is the strongest \cite{Schinner_2013,Timofeev_2013,Rapaport_2013,High_2009}.
+Figure 1.b shows that the trap depth is about 5 meV, and note that excitons are injected optically by a pulsed laser excitation covering the entire trap area (Fig.1.e).

-Figure 1.c-e shows how excitons are injected in our studies: we use a 100 ns long laser excitation (at 2 MHz repetition rate) tuned on resonance with the direct exciton absorption of the DQW.
-Thus, the fraction of excess carriers photo-injected in the trap is efficiently damped, as confirmed by the low photo-current emission ($\sim$ 10-100 pA while the dark current is less than 10 pA).
-Also, the laser beam is set with a 8 $\mu$m waist such that it covers the entire trap where it yields a spatially homogeneous gas of indirect excitons after electrons and holes have tunnelled towards their respective minimum energy states.